Veri-te™ Resveratrol (Evolva)

 Mild allergic reactions (rare).

-Pregnancy/lactation: AVOID (theoretical estrogenic effects + limited data).
+Pregnancy/lactation: avoid (theoretical estrogenic effects + limited data).

 Estrogen-sensitive conditions: caution (mild phytoestrogenic activity).